wuxue107/bookjs-eazy/README-en.md

 - Can't find wkhtmltopdf
   -Execute bin/pdf-xx-xx related commands.
 No wkhtmltopdf can be found.
 You need to download the wkhtmltopdf yourself and place it in the PATH directory.

-- Merged cells with data-op-type = "table" are not displayed correctly.
+- Merged cells with data-op-type="table" are not displayed correctly.
 Recommendations:
   -Write the table layout well.
-First, use the data-op-type = "block" table without writing anything.
+First, use the data-op-type="block" table without writing anything.
 Keep it in one page and see if the table without splitting is correctly laid out.
 If it is not correct, there is something wrong with your own table, which has nothing to do with the bookjs-eazy.
-  -When filling data in, use data-op-type = "table" instead.
+  -When filling data in, use data-op-type="table" instead.
 If there is a problem at this time.
-You can reproduce the scene here <a href = "https://codepen.io/pen/?template=VwPKWvq"> table test </a>, save and copy the link.
+You can reproduce the scene here <a href="https://codepen.io/pen/?template=VwPKWvq"> table test </a>, save and copy the link.
 Submit issue
 - Download PDF timeout
   -The server timed out making PDF, your page may need token and session to access, and the back-end program cannot access your page correctly.
   -If you use wkhtmltopdf method, your page may use wkhtmltopdf unsupported features, such as es6.